jgrebol/ESIpy/README.md

 $$ \text{BLA}(\mathscr{A}) = \frac{1}{n_1} \sum_{i=1}^{n_1} r_{A_{2i-1},A_{2i}} - \frac{1}{n_2} \sum_{i=1}^{n_2} r_{A_{2i},A_{2i+1}} $$

-where $n_1 = \lfloor (n+1)/2 \rfloor$ and $n_2 = \lfloor n/2 \rfloor$, being $\lfloor x \rfloor$ the floor function of x returning the largest integer less or equal than x.
+where $n_1 = \lfloor (n+1)/2 \rfloor$ and $n_2 = \lfloor n/2 \rfloor$, being $\lfloor x \rfloor$ the floor function of $x$ returning the largest integer less or equal than $x$.
 This index was designed for open chains, and thus does not provide reliable results for closed circuits with and odd number of centers, so in those cases this index should be dismissed.
 Instead, one can use its closed-circuits counterpart, $\text{BLA}&#95;c$:

 $$ \text{BLA}&#95;c(\mathscr{A}) = \frac{1}{N} \sum_{i=1}^{N} \vert r_{A_{i},A_{i+1}} - r_{A_{i+1},A_{i+2}} \vert $$

 This new definition can indeed be used for closed rings, but produces numbers that even if qualitatively agree with BLA, they do not match completely.

 ## Features
-- ``make_aoms(mol, mf, calc)``: From PySCF's `mol` and `mf` objects and `calc` as a string containing the desired partition (`mulliken`, `lowdin`, `meta_lowdin`, `nao`, `iao`), generate a list of matrices containing the Atomic Overlap Matrices (AOMs).
+- ``make_aoms(mol, mf, calc, save)``: From PySCF's `mol` and `mf` objects and `calc` as a string containing the desired partition (`mulliken`, `lowdin`, `meta_lowdin`, `nao`, `iao`), generate a list of matrices containing the Atomic Overlap Matrices (AOMs).
+The variable `save` is a string containing the name of the file where to save the AOMs.
-- `aromaticity(mol, mf, Smo, ring, calc, mci, av1245, num_threads)`: Compute population analyses, delocalization analyses, and aromaticity indicators from the AOMs (variable Smo).
+- `aromaticity(Smo, ring, mol, mf, calc, mci, av1245, flurefs, homarefs, connectivity, geom, num_threads)`: Compute population analyses, delocalization analyses, and aromaticity indicators from the AOMs (variable Smo).
+Only the AOMs, `Smo` and the ring connectivities, `ring`, are required for the calculation.
+Any other information will complement the calculation.
+The varible `Smo` can either be the variable that directly comes from the `make_aoms()` function or a string containing the name of the previously saved AOMs.
 The variable `ring` is either a list or a list of lists containing the indices of the atoms for the aromaticity calculations. `mci` and `av1245` are boolean variables to compute the MCI and AV1425 indices, respectively.
-Multi-core processing for the MCI calculation is supported, albeit the speed-up is non-linear.
+Multi-core processing for the MCI calculation is supported by setting `num_threads` at a number of cores different than 1, albeit the speed-up is non-linear.
+The `flurefs`, `homarefs`, `connectivity` and `geom` variables are optional in case of computing the FLU, HOMA, HOMER and/or BLA indicators without providing the `mol` object; see `examples/`.
-- `aromaticity_from_aoms(Smo, ring, calc, wf, mci, av1245, num_threads)`: Compute the aromaticity indicators from the AOMs previously saved in disk (see `examples/05-save_aoms.py` and `examples/06-load_aoms.py`).
 - Sole functions to compute each of the aromaticity indicators (I<sub>ring</sub>, MCI, AV1245, and PDI, see `examples/08-separate_indicators.py`).

 ## Utilities